jasonrandrews/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/streamline_per_function/_index.md

 minutes_to_complete: 60

-who_is_this_for: This is an advanced topic for software developers who want analyze performance of a Linux application and collect hardware events for individual functions.
+who_is_this_for: This is an advanced topic for software developers who want to analyze performance of a Linux application and collect hardware events for individual functions.

 learning_objectives:
     - Understand different sampling methods used in Linux application profiling